jonas-dommes/ccc-reuse-analysis/README.md

 Building can be done by simply invoking `cmake` followed by `make`, which should be sufficient when working on CCC itself.

 ## Building for external use
-In order to coarsen programs of your own projects, it is recommended that you add CCC as a cmake dependency.
-This section will walk you through what to do.
-First, it is recommended that you build CCC the following way:
+If you want to coarsen programs of your own CMake projects, you can include CCC as a CMake dependency.
+This section will walk you through this step by step.
+First, let's build CCC:

 ```
 cmake /path/to/cuda-coarsening-compiler -DCMAKE_INSTALL_PREFIX=/path/to/install-dir"